maciejhirsz/json-rust/README.md

 ## First class citizen

-Using macros and easy indexing, it's easy to work with the data.
+Using macros and indexing, it's easy to work with the data.

 ```rust
 let mut data = object!{